 However, the personal data we process as a controller and a processor as described in this notice above, is accessed by and shared between our group companies, which are based in various countries.
 Where we are acting as a controller in relation to personal data, our group companies may also process that personal data for the purposes described in section 2 of this notice.
 Where we are acting as a processor/agent for our customers, our group companies may also process the personal data for the purposes described in section 3 of this notice.
 This means that the personal data described in this notice is processed:

-Under EU data protection law, personal data may not be transferred from an EEA country or Switzerland to a country outside the EEA (known as a ‘transfer’) unless certain conditions are complied with by both controllers and processors/agents.
-Those conditions are intended to ensure that any personal data transferred outside of the EEA are adequately protected in line with the protection given to personal data under EU data protection law.
+Under EU and Swiss data protection law, personal data may not be transferred from an EEA country or Switzerland to a country outside the EEA or Switzerland (known as a ‘transfer’) unless certain conditions are complied with by both controllers and processors/agents.
+Those conditions are intended to ensure that any personal data transferred outside of the EEA or Switzerland are adequately protected in line with the protection given to personal data under EU and Swiss data protection law.

-Because the processing of personal data by QContact, Inc. and QContact SEZC as described above involves a transfer of personal data outside the EEA, the QContact group is required to comply with the conditions for such transfers set out in EU data protection law.
+Because the processing of personal data by QContact, Inc. as described above involves a transfer of personal data outside the EEA and Switzerland, the QContact group is required to comply with the conditions for such transfers set out in EU and Swiss data protection law.
 We do this by QContact, Inc. self-certifying to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.

 The Privacy Shield Frameworks are adequacy decisions of the European Commission and Swiss Government in respect of the transfer and subsequent processing of personal data to and by organisations in the U.S. who self-certify their compliance with the principles set out in those decisions – known as the ‘Privacy Shield Framework Principles’.